Earth Immersion Overnight Camp

 There is always an element of risk in everything that we do.
-The risks we may encounter during the programme while spending time along River gorges and Forest walks can be more physical in nature.

 Part of my role is not to point out every single potential danger there is to the girls, but to create a container that supports them in identifying, and assessing the risk themselves.
 Pointing out any and all risk to our young ones would be doing them a disservice.
 Sheltering them from potential danger means we rob them of the opportunity to learn for themselves what feels safe, and right.